RobertRostohar/SDS-Framework/sds/README.md

 The following reference implementation is provided in [sds.c](source/sds.c).
 It features:
 - user configurable number of streams (default: 16 streams)
-- user buffer size needs to be power of 2

 ## Synchronous Data Stream using Input/Output